 The Azure Security and Compliance Blueprint - HIPAA/HITRUST Health Data and AI offers a turn-key deployment of an Azure PaaS solution to demonstrate how to securely ingest, store, analyze, and interact with health data while being able to meet industry compliance requirements.
 The blueprint helps accelerate cloud adoption and utilization for customers with data that is regulated.

 The Azure Security and Compliance Blueprint - HIPAA/HITRUST Health Data and AI Blueprint provides tools and guidance to help deploy a secure, Health Insurance Portability and Accountability Act (HIPAA), and Health Information Trust Alliance (HITRUST) ready platform-as-a-service (PaaS) environment for ingesting, storing, analyzing, and interacting with personal and non-personal medical records in a secure, multi-tier cloud environment, deployed as an end-to-end solution.

 The solution is designed to consume a sample data set formatted using Fast Healthcare Interoperability Resources (FHIR), a worldwide standard for exchanging healthcare information electronically, and store it in a secure manner.
-Customers can then use Azure Machine Learning to take advantage of powerful business intelligence tools and analytics to review predictions made on the sample data.
-As an example of the kind of experiment Azure Machine Learning can facilitate, the blueprint includes a sample dataset, scripts, and tools for predicting the length of a patient's stay in a hospital facility.
+Customers can then use Azure Machine Learning Studio to take advantage of powerful business intelligence tools and analytics to review predictions made on the sample data.
+As an example of the kind of experiment Azure Machine Learning Studio can facilitate, the blueprint includes a sample dataset, scripts, and tools for predicting the length of a patient's stay in a hospital facility.

 This blueprint is intended to serve as a modular foundation for customers to adjust to their specific requirements, developing new Azure Machine learning experiments to solve both clinical and operational use case scenarios.
 It is designed to be secure and compliant when deployed; however, customers are responsible for configuring roles correctly and implementing any modifications.
 Note the following: